valeria-va/ROS2_rUBot_tutorial_ws/Documentation/1_ROS2_tutorial.md

 In windows:
 - https://docs.docker.com/desktop/install/windows-install/

+    >   Open PowerShell terminal and type: systeminfo | find "Tipo de sistema"
+    >
+    >   The outout has to be: x64-based PC

-Then you have to complete your installation with WSL 2 for kernell update in: https://learn.microsoft.com/ca-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
+- Then you have to complete your installation with WSL 2 for kernell update in: https://learn.microsoft.com/ca-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
+- Stablish WSL2 as default by opening a powershell and typing: wsl --set-default-version 2
 - restart your computer

 Then you can download a container with ROS-Noetic-Desktop-full: